-In some states, such as California, driving with this light burned out is a ticketable offense.
-Tickets like this are often called “fix-it tickets."
-They may or may not come with fines and are a warning from law enforcement to fix the issue right away.
-Sometimes the fines can be hundreds of dollars or become more significant if you are pulled over for the issue again.
+In some states, driving with your front or rear license plate light burned out can get you a traffic ticket.
+These tickets are often called “fix-it tickets."
+They can come with fines, but always include a warning to fix the issue as soon as possible.
+Sometimes, the fines can be hundreds of dollars or become more significant if police stop you for the same issue again.

-Vehicle Codes in Your State
+Vehicle Codes and State Laws

 - Be visible and clean

 - Be valid for the state you live

 - Not have expired tags